SixtyAteWhiskey/weighty/README.md

 ## What it does

-- Imports your starting profile from the workbook
+- Tracks your starting profile
-- Imports weekly weigh-ins and daily calorie/weight entries from the workbook
+- Tracks weekly weigh-ins and daily calorie/weight entries
-- Recreates the core workbook math for:
+- Calculates the core workbook math for:
   - BMI
   - BMR
   - TDEE estimates
   - Weekly calorie deficit
   - Estimated fat loss based on a 3,500 calorie pound-of-fat rule
 - Gives you a browser dashboard, daily entry page, weekly check-in page, and profile editor
-- Runs on port **1055**
+- Runs on port **1055** (LOSS)

 ## Run it